shipwright-io/build/docs/build.md

 **NOTE**: The logging output of BuildKit contains expanded `ARG`s in `RUN` commands.
 Also, such information ends up in the final container image if you use such args in the [final stage of your Dockerfile](https://docs.docker.com/develop/develop-images/multistage-build/).
 An alternative approach to pass secrets is using [secret mounts](https://docs.docker.com/develop/develop-images/build_enhancements/#new-docker-build-secret-information).
 The BuildKit sample strategy supports them using the `secrets` parameter.

 ### Defining the Builder or Dockerfile

-**Note: Builder and Dockerfile options are deprecated, and will be removed in a future release.**

 In the `Build` resource, you use the parameters (`spec.paramValues`) to specify the image that contains the tools to build the final image.
 For example, the following Build definition specifies a `Dockerfile` image.